MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/custom-dns-configuration-for-azure-linux-vms.md

 ## [RHEL 8.x/9._x_](#tab/RHEL)

 ### Configure DNS servers
-1. Before making updates to the `/etc/resolv.conf` file in the Azure Linux VM, its initial configuration is as follows:
+1. The initial configuration of the `/etc/resolv.conf` file in an Azure Linux VM is as follows:

     :::image type="content" source="./media/custom-dns-config-images/rhel-dns-1.png" alt-text="Screenshot of default resolv.conf file in RHEL.":::
 2. Configure DNS at the virtual network or network interface level.
-For more information see [Steps to change DNS servers at virtual network/network interface level](/azure/virtual-network/manage-virtual-network).
+For more information, see [Steps to change DNS servers at virtual network/network interface level](/azure/virtual-network/manage-virtual-network).

 3. Restart the `NetworkManager` service, and then check  `/etc/resolv.conf` file.
 It should contain the DNS servers you configured in the step 2.